 After the Giants stumbled to an 0-3 mark under Wilson, now-former head coach Brian Daboll made the switch to Dart ahead of Week 4.
 Dart has missed two games with a concussion since then, but Winston started over Wilson in those contests.
 With Dart healthy again, interim head coach Mike Kafka has designated Wilson as the Giants’ emergency No. 3 QB in back-to-back games.
 In six appearances this season, Wilson has completed 58% of passes with 7.0 yards per attempt, three touchdowns, and three interceptions.

 Regardless of who assumes the reins as their head coach in 2026, the Giants are poised to continue with Dart and Winston as their top two QBs.
 That will leave Wilson to seek employment elsewhere, though he’ll do so with his stock at a low point.
-With that in mind, starting offers may be difficult to come by for the former Super Bowl champion and potential Hall of Famer.
+With that in mind, starting offers may be difficult to come by for the one-time Super Bowl champion and potential Hall of Famer.

 Optimism that isn’t reciprocated is something that Russ has numerous experiences with